maim-lain/schooloflust/quests.md

 <br>
 <br>

+Let me know if you think quests should have the spoiler dropdown arrow or not pls.

 ## Sofia's Unusual Request:
 **Description:**
 Sofia has sent you on a mysterious quest to fetch an unusually shaped item.